davidorg101/Portfolio/README.md

-v# Modeling and Simulation Portfolio
+# Modeling and Simulation Portfolio
 ## Academic and professional Projects from Fall 2022 until Spring 2024

 ## Two-Year Summary